 It’s not like you will be unhappy by definition, it’s just that your long-term happiness is limited to a certain height.

-This construction is still really high, and it may even be bigger than other people's happiness.
-But this construction doesn't seem so stable, right?
-If the wind direction changes only slightly, then your happiness will come tumbling down like it wasn't even there.
-Sure, you might be happy momentarily, but there is a big difference in short-term and long-term happiness.
-I've explained that in an in-depth essay about "what is happiness?"
+This construction is still really high, and it may even be bigger than other people’s happiness.
+But this construction doesn’t seem so stable, right?
+If the wind direction changes only slightly, then your happiness will come tumbling down like it wasn’t even there.
+Sure, you might be happy momentarily, but there is a big difference between short-term and long-term happiness.
+This post explains this difference quite well.

 What I’m trying to explain here with this silly analogy, is that long-term happiness is best possible if you have all 5 pillars of happiness in your life.
 Here’s an example of what such a happiness construction might look like: